amohdave/amohdave/README.md

-## Hi there 👋
+## Hi, I'm Dave! 👋
-My name is Dave,I am a passionate JavaScript & Java Spring Boot Developer with expertise in backend development, API design, and full-stack web applications.
-I specialize in building scalable, secure, and high-performance solutions using modern technologies.
-Whether you need a robust backend, a REST API, or a full-stack web application, I’m here to help deliver top-notch results.
-Let’s build something great together!
+Software Developer specializing in Java Spring Boot & JavaScript.
+Passionate about building scalable backends, REST APIs, and full-stack applications.

 <!--
 **amohdave/amohdave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.